Anne Poor: Overview

 After the conclusion of the war, she came back home to find her father busy establishing the Skowhegan School of Painting and Sculpture, where he would serve as president, teacher, and trustee.
 After the schools founding, Anne was invited to lecture about her time as a war artist and later stayed on to become a member of the faculty, a director for 15 years, a member of the Boards, and finally, a trustee.
 In these positions, Poor quickly earned the respect of both faculty and students as they described her efforts as indispensable.

 Besides displaying her work in major museums, Poor published a book of drawings depicting Grecian landscape from her two-year trip traversing the countryside of Greece and Italy.
 Natalia Vogeikoff-Brogan, "Henry Miller's Timeless Greece through the Drawings of Anne Poor," From the Archivist's Notebook, August 1, 2015, Accompanying her drawings was text written by Henry Miller based on memories of his own journey in 1939.
 It appears they made each other's acquaintance in Paris during Poor's study abroad and continued to keep in touch through the years.

 The post-war years brought a renewed interest in landscape painting as seen through numerous renderings of the Hudson River and floral still life's.
 Her later works focused on interior shots of her home in Rockland County, many showcasing her beloved pet cats.

 In 1987 Poor was elected to the American Academy and Institute of Arts and Letters.
 Membership to this academy is limited to 250 Americans who have made notable achievements in art, literature, and music.
-Although members rotate in and out with their subsequent passing, past members are continually remembered and kept alive through their records.
-Poor's final show took place in 2001, a year before her passing, at the Edward Hopper House Art Center in Nyack, New York.
+Although members rotate in and out with their subsequent deaths, past members are continually remembered and kept alive through their records.
+Poor's final show took place in 2001, a year before her death, at the Edward Hopper House Art Center in Nyack, New York.

 Poor's work is in the collection of the Smithsonian American Art Museum and the Whitney Museum of American Art.